micmejia/bible-dump/AMPC/Ezekiel/Ezek 40.md

-And [^a]_the man_ [an angel] measured the gate from the outer wall of one chamber _or_ guardroom to the outer wall of another--a breadth of twenty-five cubits from door to door.
+And _the man_ [an angel] measured the gate from the outer wall of one chamber _or_ guardroom to the outer wall of another--a breadth of twenty-five cubits from door to door.